-However, there are negatives to reptile sand.
-This mainly surrounds the calcium itself, which can be excessive in most reptile substrates.
+However, there are negatives to reptile sand, namely the calcium itself, which is excessive in most reptile substrates.
 Calcium sand is made from calcium carbonate.
-This can have adverse effects on your hermit crabs, but it does have some benefits.

 Advantages of Calcium Sand

-At first glance, calcium sand may seem ideal for hermit crabs.
-After all:
+Calcium sand may seem ideal for hermit crabs because:

-- It is often marketed to be used for hermit crabs.
+- It’s often marketed to be used for hermit crabs.

 - Hermit crabs need calcium in their diet to grow and stay healthy.
-In fact, according to International Congress Series, crabs naturally prefer a diet that is high in calcium.
+According to the International Congress Series, hermit crabs naturally prefer a calcium-rich diet.

-- Calcium sand comes in many different colors.
-This can make a tank appear more interesting and vibrant.
+- Calcium sand comes in many colors, making a tank look more vibrant.

-- Some calcium sands are fortified with added vitamins and minerals.
-If your hermit crabs want to eat their substrate, they can enjoy some nutritional benefits.
+- Some calcium sands are fortified with vitamins and minerals.

-- Calcium sand makes cleaning the tank easier as it can harden around waste materials.
+- Calcium sand makes cleaning the tank easier as it hardens around waste materials.

 Disadvantages of Calcium Sand

-- Calcium-based reptile sand is more expensive.
-All-purpose sand costs a fraction of the cost.
+- Calcium-based reptile sand is more expensive; all-purpose sand is cheaper.

 - Most reptiles don’t need wet environments.
-Their sand isn’t designed for moisture and is instead kept dry.
-This dryness allows it to stick to waste material for easy cleaning.
-However, wet calcium sand dries like cement.
-This makes it difficult for hermit crabs to burrow through.
+So, their sand is kept dry, allowing it to stick to waste material for easy cleaning.
+However, wet calcium sand dries and hardens, making burrowing difficult.

 - It can collapse underground tunnels or trap hermit crabs that have burrowed underground.

-- Reptile sand is too powdery, which makes digging complicated.
-Your hermit crab may sink and struggle to climb up.
+- Reptile sand is too powdery, which makes digging and climbing difficult.

-- It may get trapped underneath the surface and be unable to draw air through the grains, leading to suffocation.
+- Hermit crabs may get trapped and be unable to draw air through the grains, leading to suffocation.

 How To Make Hermit Crab Substrate

-To save money on pre-packaged hermit crab sand, you can make your own.
-DIY hermit crab substrate is really a matter of blending sands or other substrates together.
+You can save money on pre-packaged hermit crab sand by making your own.
+DIY hermit crab substrate involves blending sand or mixing substrates.

 For example, you can blend all-purpose sand with coconut fibers.
-You can also mix beach sand with aquarium sand to save money while still enjoying unique colors.
+You can also mix beach and aquarium sand to save money while enjoying the unique colors.

-A substrate that’s too shallow will make it impossible for your hermit crabs to burrow properly.
+Too-shallow substrate makes it hard for hermit crabs to burrow.
 Likewise, a substrate that’s too deep can be difficult to clean.
-Instead, start by determining the ideal depth of your sand:
+Instead, determine the ideal depth of the sand:

-- Take the measurements of your largest hermit crab
+- Take the measurements of the largest hermit crab.

-- The depth of your sand will need to be three to 4 times this size
+- The depth of sand will need to be 3-4 times this size.

-This will give all your hermit crabs, including the largest, enough space to molt successfully.
+This will give all hermit crabs, including the largest, enough space to molt.

 Note that the depth of sand should be uniform throughout the whole tank.
-Subtract any objects that you will need to embed into the substrate, like pools of water and pots.
+Subtract any objects you embed into the substrate, like pools of water and pots.

 Examine Your Sand